- Los Blancos showing more dynamism in attack

-Regardless, some youngsters played significant roles for the La Fabrica in the course of the 2017/18 seasons and were also impressive in those roles.
-Some of the top players in the Castilla for the 2017/18 season are listed below with the exception of Castilla veterans Alvaro Tejero and Luismi Quezada and captain of the side for the season, Jose Leon.
+Regardless, some youngsters played significant roles for the La Fabrica in the course of the 2017/18 season and were also impressive.
+Some of the top players in the Castilla for the 2017/18 season are listed below with the exception of Castilla veterans Alvaro Tejero, Luismi Quezada, as well as captain of the side for the season, Jose Leon.

 1. Javier Belman